Biography

 As an oratorio soloist, he has performed the Verdi and Mozart Requiems, Puccini Messa di Gloria, Beethoven’s 9th Symphony, Handel Messiah and Judas Maccabeus, JS Bach and CPE Bach Magnificats, Bach Christmas Oratorio, and Tippett Seven Negro Spirituals.

-Stephen sings regularly with the Elysian Singers, appearing with them on well-reviewed CDs.
-He has worked with conductors including Sam Laughton, Jeremy Summerly, Esa-Pekka Salonen and Daniele Gatti and performed at London venues such as the Royal Festival Hall, the Albert Hall, St Martin-in-the-Fields, St John’s Smith Square, and in places as far afield as Prague and Malta.
+Stephen sings regularly with Rose Opera, based in south-west London, taking leading roles in their fully staged productions, and helping to craft and produce the company's series of recitals at Leighton House in Kensington.
+He also sings regularly with the Elysian Singers, appearing with them on well-reviewed CDs.
+He has worked with conductors including Sam Laughton, Lewis Gaston, Jeremy Summerly, Esa-Pekka Salonen and Danielle Gatti, and performed at London venues such as the Royal Festival Hall, the Albert Hall, and in places as far afield as Prague and Malta.

 Stephen’s musical passions go well beyond vocal music, with an abiding love of orchestral and other instrumental repertoire, especially Mahler, Berlioz, Stravinsky, Vaughan-Williams and Tippett, and of Brazilian popular music, having spent three years in Brazil as a journalist.
 He is a devotee of the musicals of Stephen Sondheim, feeling that opera sometimes needs an injection of Sondheim’s pace and wit.
 Having worked as a communicator, he is particularly committed to the audience’s experience, and to bringing the music he loves to the largest possible number of people - whether that music is well-known or apparently “difficult”.